hashicorp/consul/website/source/docs/agent/options.html.markdown

 * <a name="_node"></a><a href="#_node">`-node`</a> - The name of this node in the cluster.
   This must be unique within the cluster.
 By default this is the hostname of the machine.

+* <a name="_node_meta"></a><a href="#_node_meta">`-node-meta`</a> - An arbitrary metadata key/value pair
+  to associate with the node, of the form `key:value`.
+This can be specified multiple times.
+Node metadata pairs have the following restrictions:
+  - A maximum of 64 key/value pairs can be registered per node.
+  - Metadata keys must be between 1 and 128 characters (inclusive) in length
+  - Metadata keys must contain only alphanumeric, `-`, and `_` characters.
+  - Metadata keys must not begin with the `consul-` prefix; that is reserved for internal use by Consul.
+  - Metadata values must be between 0 and 512 (inclusive) characters in length.

 * <a name="_pid_file"></a><a href="#_pid_file">`-pid-file`</a> - This flag provides the file
   path for the agent to store its PID.
 This is useful for sending signals (for example, `SIGINT` to close the agent or `SIGHUP` to update check definite